What’s in your current tech stack?

 Does it integrate with your key suppliers?

 Managing stock levels and ordering job-specific materials requires time and resources.
-When it comes to choosing a piece of software to streamline the process it’s advisable to choose one that both allows you to order stock as part of a specific job and syncs with your key suppliers catalogues.
+When it comes to choosing a piece of software to streamline the process it’s advisable to choose one that both allows you to order stock as part of a specific job and syncs with your key suppliers catalogs.
 This integration with key suppliers not only saves time, but will ensure you have up-to-date pricing for more accurate estimating.

 Does the mobile app act as more than a timesheet?